triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 #### `--periodic-concurrency-range=<start:end:step>`

-Determines the range of concurrency levels in the similar manner as the `--concurrency-range`.
-The perf_analyzer will start from the concurrency level of 'start' and go until it reaches 'end' with a stride of 'step'.
+Specifies the range of concurrency levels in the similar manner as `--concurrency-range`.
+Perf Analyzer will start from the concurrency level of 'start' and go until it reaches 'end' with a stride of 'step'.
 Unlike `--concurrency-range`, the user can specify *when* to periodically increase the concurrency level using the `--request-period` option.
 The concurrency level will periodically increase for every `n`-th response specified by `--request-period`.
-Since this disables stability check in perf_analyzer and reports response timestamps only, the user must provide `--profile-export-file` to specify where to dump all the measured response timestamps.
+Since this disables stability check in Perf Analyzer and reports response timestamps only, the user must provide `--profile-export-file` to specify where to dump all the measured response timestamps.

 The default values of 'start', 'end', and 'step' are `1`.

-#### `--request-period <number of responses>`
+#### `--request-period=<n>`

-Indicates the number of responses that each request will wait until it launches a new, concurrent request when `--periodic-concurrency-range` is specified.
+Specifies the number of responses that each request must receive before new, concurrent requests are sent when `--periodic-concurrency-range` is specified.

 Default value is `10`.